godaddy/split-javascript-data-loader/README.md

 Use this package if you are using Split.io for experimentation on a webpage and want to take advantage of browser caching with [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).

-Please note that this package is intended to be used in tandem with a split data serializer to format the `serializedData` parameter properly.
+Please note that this package is intended to be used in tandem with a split data serializer to create the `serializedData` parameter properly.
 An example of such serializer is [`split-node-serializer`](https://github.com/godaddy/split-node-serializer).

 ```js